fclaerho/buildstack/README.md

 For all handlers, except `on_flush`, the default behavior is to stack the target in the `targets` list.
 The handler `on_flush` is called last to unstack targets and build will fail if not all targets have been processed.
 All handlers are generators and can yield either the string `"flush"`, commands or strings.
 A command must be a sequence of strings as specified by `subprocess.call()`.
 A string is considered to be an error message and raise a `BuildError()`.
 If a command image (i.e. its first element) starts by "@", it is considered to be a function name, e.g. `yield ("@utils.trace", "hello, world!")`.

 A plugin should not use print statements directly; use `@utils.trace` instead.
-Similarly, to remove files or  directories, use `@utils.remove` instead of importing `os` and re-implement the logic.
-See pyutils for the other available helpers.
+Similarly, to remove files or  directories, use `@utils.remove` instead of importing `os` and re-implementing the logic.
+See [pyutils](github.com/fclaerho/pyutils) for the other available helpers.

 If the build tool does not implement any "clean" target, you may set `"on_clean": "purge",` to use the VCS purge feature (that is, delete untracked files.)